rigelblu/lumiere/languages/value-lifecyle.md

 - Mojo may invoke this method if a value of that type is transferred into a function as an owned argument, and the original variable's lifetime ends at the same point (with or without use of the ^ transfer sigil)
 - In some cases, Mojo can optimize away the move operation entirely, leaving the value in the same memory location but updating its ownership.
 In these cases, a value can be transferred without invoking either the __copyinit__() or __moveinit__() constructors.

+**Convetions:**
+- If your type doesn't use any pointers for heap-allocated data, then writing the constructor and copy constructor is all boilerplate code that you shouldn't have to write

 ```mojo
 struct Point: